This is a pre-print of my October 2020 article for Cold Facts Magazine by the Cryogenic Society of America.

 Bigger is better dates back to Galileo who realized that length increases by x, area by x2, and volume by x3.
 This means that as an object gets bigger, the volume increases faster than the surface area.
 For those of us trying to keep something cool, minimizing the surface area to volume ratio is a good thing.
 These trends in liquefier efficiency versus size were verified 44 years ago by Strobridge and remain mostly valid.
 However, manufacturing economies of scale and distribution standards place inherent limitations on how big we can practically make a liquefier.
 Moreover, technology scaling rules are not universally applicable and new concepts are emerging that will change the way we design liquefiers.

 Hydrogen liquefier technology has stagnated for several decades.
 Liquefiers using Claude and Reverse Turbo Brayton cycles are most common.
-For reference, Table 1 lists losses, by component, in a hypothetical 250 t/day Claude cycle liquefier operating at 10.8 kWh/kg.1 What is clear from the table is that the dominant loss is primary hydrogen feed compression.
+For reference, Table 1 lists losses, by component, in a hypothetical 250 t/day Claude cycle liquefier operating at 10.8 kWh/kg.1 What is clear from the table is that the dominant loss is hydrogen compression.

 |Hydrogen liquefier component||Percentage of system losses (%)|